codejutsu1/Hng-task-two/README.md

 ## TESTING

-<a target="_blank" href="https://documenter.getpostman.com/view/29425162/2s9YC32EZv">Click here to see more about the documentation</a>
+<a href="https://documenter.getpostman.com/view/29425162/2s9YC32EZv" target="_blank">Click here to see more about the documentation</a>